Eluinhost/TeamspeakAuth/docs/CONFIGURATION.md

 Configuration
 =============

+All configuration is done via the file `config/parameters.yml`.

+When running in debug (via app_dev.php) any changes to config files will apply on next page load.

+In production (via the usual app.php) changes will require you to clear the cache first.

+You can clear the production cache by running the command:

+`php console\console.php clean:container --env=prod`

-You can create/edit your config.yml file by running the command:
+You can fill in any missing options in your parameters.yml file by running the command:

-    php console/console.php config:update
+    php console/console.php parameters:update

-It will update/create your config file and ask you for any missing parameters
+It will update/create your parameters file and ask you for any missing

-You can also open the config.yml file and edit it directly:
+You can also open the parameters.yml file and edit it directly:

     parameters:
       minutesToLast: 15